dave-sh/dave-sh/README.md

 ### Hi I'm David 👋

-I am a 4th year Computer Science major passionate about full-stack development, data science, and cybersecurity!
+I am a 4th year Computer Science major passionate about cybersecurity and full-stack development!

 📫 How to reach me: davhuang123@gmail.com